11BelowStudio/HECC-IT/README.md

 So let's cut to the chase.

-# Table of Contents for the Technical Documentation

-* Introduction
-    * This README has the
+## The technical documentation for CE301

+Please go to [./Technical Documentation/README.md](./Technical%20Documentation/README.md) for the table of contents for the technical documentation.

 ## What the HECC does this do?